-Type of student Verification methods A New Zealand citizen You must: a) confirm the student's citizenship status using the student's National Student Number (NSN); or receive an assertion through RealMe[®] that the student was born in New Zealand (prior to 2005); or c) if the student is in prison at the time of enrolment, receive a completed and signed Department of Corrections "Verification of legal name and New Zealand residency status" form relating to the student; or d) sight an original or certified copy of one or more of the following documents: i) a New Zealand birth certificate; or ii) a New Zealand passport; or iii) a New Zealand certificate of citizenship; or e) If a student is unable to obtain a birth certificate for the purposes of (d)(i) above, you may contact us to confirm that a whakapapa statement signed by both the student and a kaumātua is acceptable evidence of citizenship.
-A New Zealand resident You must sight an original or certified copy of one or more of the following documents: a) a passport with a current returning residency class visa (a passport with a visa label); or a passport, and letter or email, confirming current returning residency class visa (label-less visa, followed by confirmation with Immigration New Zealand, where appropriate); or a certificate of identity from Immigration New Zealand if the student is a refugee.
-An Australian citizen or Australian permanent You must sight an original or certified copy of one or more of the following documents: resident currently residing in New Zealand a) an Australian birth certificate issued before 20 August 1986; or b) an Australian passport; or c) a passport with a current Australian resident return visa.
-A dependant of diplomatic personnel You must sight the original or certified copy of an authorised form from the Ministry of Foreign Affairs and Trade.
-Other types of valid You must ensure that a student is either: domestic enrolments a) an exchange student taking part in a New Zealand Government-approved exchange programme at a TEO. a person who is enrolled in a Doctor of Philosophy programme at a New Zealand university.
+Type of student Verification methods A New Zealand citizen: You must: confirm the student's citizenship status using the student's National Student Number (NSN); or 's receive an assertion through RealMe® that the student w born in New Zealand (prior to 2005); or as c) if the student is in prison at the time of enrolment, receiv a completed and signed Department of Corrections "Verification of legal name and New Zealand residency statements form relating to the student; or d) sight an original or certified copy of one or more of the following documents: (i) a New Zealand birth certificate; or (ii) a New Zealand passport; or (iii) a New Zealand certificate of citizenship; or e) If a student is unable to obtain a birth certificate for the purposes of (d)(i) above, you may contact us to confirm th a whakapapa statement signed by both the student and a kaumātua is acceptable evidence of citizenship.
+A New Zealand resident: You must sight an original or certified copy of one or more of t following documents: the a) a passport with a current returning residency class visa (a passport with a visa label); or a passport, and letter or email, confirming current returni residency class visa (label-less visa, followed by confirmat with Immigration New Zealand, where appropriate); or - a certificate of identity from Immigration New Zealand if t student is a refugee. the An Australian citizen or Australian You must sight an original or certified copy of one or more of t following documents: the permanent resident currently residing in a) an Australian birth certificate issued before 20 August 198 6; or New Zealand: b) an Australian passport; or c) a passport with a current Australian resident return visa.
+A dependant of diplomatic personnel: You must sight the original or certified copy of an authorised for the Ministry of Foreign Affairs and Trade. orm Other types of valid You must ensure that a student is either: domestic enrolments: a) an exchange student taking part in a New Zealand Government-approved exchange programme at a TEO; or a person who is enrolled in a Doctor of Philosophy progra at a New Zealand university. mme

-You must follow the process set out in paragraph (a) unless the TEC is satisfied that there are special circumstances that justify using an alternative process, and authorises you in writing to follow a different process specified by the TEC.

-- (b) For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (i) be certified by an official of the issuing authority or a person authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act (New Zealand) to make a statutory declaration, such as a Justice of the Peace, a person who is enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (ii) have the official's signature on each page, with the name and title of the official shown clearly below his or her signature.
+- (b) You must follow the process set out in Condition 5.2(a) unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us. - (c) For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
+To be certified, the document must: - (i) be certified by an official of the issuing authority or a person authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to make a statutory declaration, such as a Justice of the Peace, a person who is enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (ii) have the official's signature on each page, with the name and title of the official shown clearly below their signature.